jjv432/SeniorDesign/README.md

 Now, we can force values to be true of false.
 Right click the center of the 'my\_\input' symbol, and select 'Force True.'
 You should now see that 'my\_\output' is highlighted green, signifying that it is on.
 To set the input back to its normal behavior, right click the symbol and select 'Release Value'.

+#### 8. Upload the progam

+ADJUST IO TO SHOW HOW TO USE THE USER BUTTON, ADDRESSES, AND LEDs

 INSERT EXAMPLE LINKS ON CONNECTIONS AND PROGRAMMING